ABOUT OUR LADY ACADEMY

 He is the unseen yet everpresent teacher in its classes.
 He is the model of its faculty and the inspiration of its students."

-For over 40 years, Our Lady Academy has been educating young women from across the Gulf Coast as a comprehensive college preparatory school.
-OLA serves young women in grades 7-12, with a student body of close to 300 students.
+For over 50 years, Our Lady Academy has been educating young women from across the Gulf Coast as a comprehensive college preparatory school.
+OLA serves young women in grades 7-12.

 Located on the beach in Bay St. Louis, OLA carries on a rich tradition of academic excellence that began in 1855 when St. Joseph Academy was founded by the Catholic Church.
 OLA is staffed by dedicated lay professionals.
 A strong collaboration between OLA and St. Stanislaus maximizes the religious, academic and social opportunities for the students.
 OLA offers various extracurricular activities, including sports.